-Once you get through a couple months of tracking your spending, see if you’ve identified any opportunities where you think you can reduce expenses going forward.
-Maybe there is a gym membership that you’ve been paying for years, Hulu Plus subscription you rarely watch, or you’ve realized how much money is going to restaurants every month.
+Once you get through a couple of months of tracking your spending, see if you’ve identified any opportunities where you think you can reduce expenses in the future.
+For example, maybe there is a gym membership that you’ve been paying for years, a Hulu Plus subscription you rarely watch, or you’ve realized how much money is going to restaurants every month.
 Do whatever you can to attribute at least some dollars to investing and saving once you get your anti-budget started.

 Step 2: Automate Your Monthly Payments

-Now that you’ve tracked spending for a couple months and determined about how much you can invest and save in a given month, it’s time to set up your automated payments.
+Now that you’ve tracked spending for a couple of months and determined how much you can invest and save in a given month, it’s time to set up your automated payments.
 This will be the key to success if you use this approach.
-You won’t get this perfect at first but the key is to get started.
+Of course, you won’t get this perfect at first, but getting started is the key.

 The key to this step is to pull money immediately out of your primary checking account and move it to a savings or brokerage account.
-I’m going to assume you get paid by direct deposit on some type of regular interval.
-This could be monthly, bi-weekly, twice a month, or maybe whenever you receive an invoice if self employed.
+I will assume you get paid by direct deposit at some regular interval.
+This could be monthly, bi-weekly, twice a month, or maybe whenever you receive an invoice if self-employed.
 The more stable your income is every month, the better this approach will work.

-Automating your finances allows you to essentially hide money from yourself.
+Automating your finances allows you to hide money from yourself essentially.
 As silly as it may sound, the psychology of this is powerful.
 If you never see money in your account, you won’t find reasons to spend it.
 This approach also helps with lifestyle inflation.
-If you get a raise, you don’t ever have to let that money hit your account.
-Have it go straight to investments, savings, or debt paydown.
+In addition, you don’t ever have to let that money hit your account if you get a raise.
+Instead, have it go straight to investments, savings, or debt paydown.

-There are a few ways that you can get started with automating your finances.
+There are a few ways to get started with automating your finances.
 First, check if your employer will allow you to deposit money directly into a different account.
-Many employers will allow you to send as much or as little money to several different accounts.
-You could have one as your primary checking, one to a savings account, and one to a college savings account.
+Many employers will allow you to send as much or as little money to several other accounts.
+For example, you could have one as your primary checking, one as a savings account, and one as a college.

 After paying yourself first, it’s now time to automate your bills.
-I know there are a lot of them.
-Heating, cooling, water, sewer, insurance, phone, internet, daycare, groceries, credit cards, student loans, mortgage, gasoline and on and on and on.
-Where you can, automate payments to immediately pay bills as soon as money hits your checking account.
+I know there are many of them, including heating, cooling, water, sewer, insurance, phone, internet, daycare, groceries, credit cards, student loans, mortgage, gasoline, etc. Where you can, automate payments to immediately pay bills as soon as the money hits your checking account.
 This may take a few months to sort out when getting started.

-For bills that don’t clearly fall on the date you get paid, you can hold back and wait until the next pay day to make the payment.
-For expenses that don’t have a clear pay date such as groceries, consider taking the money out of your account immediately and putting it in an envelope.
+For bills that don’t fall on the date you get paid, you can hold back and wait until the next payday to make the payment.
+However, for expenses that don’t have a precise pay date, such as groceries, consider immediately taking the money out of your account and putting it in an envelope.